Stefanija Ladigienė: Magazine editor

 In summer 1918, Ladigienė returned to Lithuania.
 She worked in Vilnius at the Trade and Industry Bank and as a secretary to linguist Jonas Jablonskis.
 When the city was taken over by the Soviets, she moved to Kaunas and worked as a secretary at the Ministry of Agriculture.
-In fall 1920, she again moved to Vilnius to become the editor of Moteris, monthly Lithuanian Catholic women's magazine published by the Lithuanian Catholic Women's Organization.
+In fall 1920, she again moved to Vilnius to become the editor of Moteris, a monthly Lithuanian Catholic women's magazine published by the Lithuanian Catholic Women's Organization.
 However, Vilnius was captured by Poland during the Żeligowski's Mutiny in October 1920 and Ladigienė had to relocate to Kaunas which became the temporary capital of Lithuania.

 In Kaunas, she continued to edit Moteris and also worked as a correspondent for Lietuva, the official daily of the Lithuanian government.
 In 1925–1927, she edited monthly women's magazine Naujoji vaidilutė.
 She published two separate books Moteris apaštalas (The Woman Apostle; 1934) and Moterystės tikslai ir gėrybės (Womanhood's Goals and Wealth; 1938).
 In her writings, Ladigienė promoted ideas that women should seek education and earn their own living, live a fulfilling and independent life while not neglecting their family duties.

 In October 1920, she was elected to the board of the Lithuanian Women's Committee to Protect the Homeland (Lietuvos moterų komitetas Tėvynei ginti).
-The committee organized supplies to Lithuanian soldiers and provided care to soldiers returning from POW camps.
+The committee organized supplies for Lithuanian soldiers and provided care to soldiers returning from POW camps.
 However, activities of the committee diminished at the end of the Lithuanian Wars of Independence and it was disbanded in 1922.

 In 1922, she followed her husband military officer Kazys Ladiga to Switzerland and Czechoslovakia where he studied at military academies.
 There she improved her French and became interested in the Sokol movement.
-When they returned to Lithuania and Ladiga was stationed in Marijampolė, Ladigienė worked as a French and physical education teacher at the Marijampolė Gymnasium.
-When Ladiga was reassigned, she returned to Kaunas and in October 1925 enrolled at the Vytautas Magnus University where she studied philosophy, pedagogy, psychology, sociology for three years but did not graduate due to family matters.
+When they returned to Lithuania and Ladiga was stationed in Marijampolė, Ladigienė worked as a French and physical education teacher at Marijampolė Gymnasium.
+When Ladiga was reassigned, she returned to Kaunas and in October 1925 enrolled at the Vytautas Magnus University where she studied philosophy, pedagogy, psychology, and sociology for three years but did not graduate due to family matters.